 All this stress often stimulates our desire to load up on fructose-laden sugar.
 It’s a tempting solution but short-lived and further spikes our stress hormones.
 A cycle of stress develops, leading to a state of health that is below par.

 5. Fatty lipids or bad cholesterol in your blood

-The management of high cholesterol is a controversial one, and for many, the jury is still out.
-Nevertheless, we can all take a little control over our own health and cut back on the fructose.
+High cholesterol management is a controversial one, and for many, the jury is still out.
+Nevertheless, we can all take a little control over our own health and cut back on fructose.
 There are some compelling reasons why.

 The ongoing overload we put on our bodies from too much fructose is unnecessary and, with a few minor adjustments to your consumption, you can make a big impact on your health.